 YOU NEVER HAVE NO HOMEWORK.
 There is always something you can be doing every night to lessen your assignment load/help you better understand a topic, rehearse a practical task, study for a test, revise classwork, revise cognitive verbs.
-If you put aside time every night to focus on school work - you will manage your workload better.
+If you put aside time every night to focus on schoolwork - you will manage your workload better.

 6. Don’t panic if your grades slip

-You are working more independently in High School and the way your work is assessed differs to the systems used in Primary School.
+You are working more independently in High School and the way your work is assessed differs from the systems used in Primary School.
 It may take a little time to adjust.
 If your marks dip a little in the first semester, don’t freak out.
 If they plunge to unfamiliar depths, speak to your teacher(s).